llm-bible/llm-bible.github.io/_publications/velay2018multi.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/1808.00423"}
 tags: ['Ethics And Bias', 'Model Architecture']
 ---
 This study evaluates the performances of an LSTM network for detecting and extracting the intent and content of com- mands for a financial chatbot.
-It presents two techniques sequence to sequence learning and Multi-Task Learning which might improve on the previous task.
+It presents two techniques, sequence to sequence learning and Multi-Task Learning, which might improve on the previous task.